A Network of Stakeholders

 This is a complex issue with many stakeholders…

 The following is a breakdown of the stakeholders involved.
 For effective advocacy, we must know who has power and understand how we are connected.
 Who owns the Showbox?
 Roger Forbes owns the land and building.
-Onni Group, a Canadian developer, is in contract with Forbes to buy it.
+Onni Group, a Canadian developer, was in contract with Forbes to buy it.
 The Showbox music venue business is owned by AEG Presents, who leases the building from Forbes.
+Update: Onni Group terminated the contract to buy the building, date unknown.

 The City of Seattle has legal jurisdiction over zoning and construction permitting.
 The City Council passed an ordinance in August 2018 to temporarily extend the boundary of the Pike Place Market Historic District to include the Showbox, which sits directly across the street from the Market.